Connect to NemLog-in with SAML 2.0

 Configuring NemLog-in 3 as Identity Provider (IdP)

-You need to configure the OCES3 certificate before following this configuration.
+You need to configure the OCES3 certificate before following this guide.

-1 - Start by creating an SAML 2.0 up-party in FoxIDs Control Client
+1) - Start by creating a SAML 2.0 authentication method in FoxIDs Control Client

-- Click Create up-party and then SMAL 2.0
+- Click New authentication and then SAML 2.0

 - Add the name